 The current series of GOES satellites provide satellite data generated from full resolution, and imager and sounder data.
 Imagery at 1, 2, 4, and 8 km resolution is available for daytime and nighttime applications.
 The increased resolution of the satellite imagery is a vast improvement from previous satellites.
 Visible data are available at 1 and 2 km, "near infrared" (channel 2 data) as well as the infrared channels 4 and 5 are available at 4 km resolution, and water vapor (channel 3) is available at 8 km resolution.
-Channel 2 data are valuable for the detection of low clouds, fog, stratus, and surface hot spots; channel 5 data are useful for detecting volcanic ash in the atmosphere.
+Channel 2 data are valuable for the detection of low clouds, fog, stratus, and surface hot spots; channel 5 data in combination with data from channels 2 and/or 4 are useful for detecting volcanic ash in the atmosphere.
 The digital data may be enhanced to emphasize different features as desired.
 A suite of digital data and products is available to users in the National Weather Service (NWS), the National Environmental Satellite, Data, and Information Service (NESDIS), other Federal agencies, the academic community, and many private agencies, both national and international.
 These data are made available through NOAAPORT, RAMSDIS, the Internet, and other means such as local networks.